Theo-Deffenbaugh/ITAPS-Wiki/@ITAPS Overview/Mermaid.md

 [See Here](https://wiki.freephile.org/wiki/Mermaid).

+High suggest [[Getting Mermaid XY-Charts To Show Up]] to set your CSS file to fix issues with display for XYCharts.

 Mermaid capability for the creation of charts should be encouraged between of the distillation of graphic information into clear text.

 See [[Mermaid Syntax]] for more comments for useage.